Nineteenth-Century Novels and Movies

 Course Format: Lecture

 Permission Required: No

-Great novelists are able to see beyond the limitations of their own society, glimpse the realities beneath the surface, and draw out the psychological depths of their characters.
+Great novelists are able to see beyond the limitations of their own society, to see the realities beneath the surface, and draw out the psychological depths of their characters.
 Is this subtlety of penetration lost in the transition from the printed page to the screen?
-Does the quest for film popularity demand alteration of the original meaning?
-Or can translating a novel into a movie in a different era give new depth to its meaning?
-We read three classic novels and consider how they have been envisioned, altered, and enlivened by 20th-century filmmakers.
-As we analyze the choices made in creating the adaptations, deeper levels of each novel and film emerge, revealing the richness and range of both art forms.
-Works explored include Jane Eyre by Charlotte Brontë, Great Expectations by Charles Dickens, and Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson.
-Films are not posted online; students must arrange to view the films on their own.
+Does the quest for popularity demand alteration of the original?
+Or does translating a novel into a movie in a different era give a new depth to its meaning?
+Through analysis of the choices made in creating adaptations, deeper levels of the novel and the film emerge, revealing the richness and depth in both art forms.
+We read three classic novels (Jane Austen’s Emma, Emily Bronte’s Wuthering Heights, and Charles Dickens’s Great Expectations) and consider how they have been changed, envisioned, and enlivened by filmmakers.

 Course Open to: Majors Only